-Purpose of Facility Licensing Section A is to ensure mandated standards in clinical laboratories through licensing, inspection and proficiency testing.
+The purpose of Facility Licensing Section A is to ensure mandated standards in clinical laboratories through licensing, inspection, and proficiency testing.

 More information is available in the Clinical Laboratory Facility page.